cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 * If you do not see any of that when you login, then the CSCI 1302 shell profile is not enabled on your account.
 To enable it, execute the command below.
 The command adds a line to the ``.bash_profile`` file in your home directory so that the profile is sourced each time you login.
+You won't have to run this command again this semester.

   .. code-block:: shell